robertotomchak/UFPR_ScientificComputation/PI_Aprox/README.md

 ## Calculations

 The method works by calculating the next term based on the previous one, and then add to the sum.
 The calculations are made in a way to minimize computational errors, like prioriting doing multiplications before summations.
+See calculations.pdf for more.